Use this 6-week Countdown to Christmas checklist to stay focused and ahead of the game, so you can enjoy the holiday season to the fullest.

 Start asking for lists from the family and get to ordering!

 Before you get too deep into ordering, it's probably a good idea to set a budget.
 We like to set per person for the closest folks and by family for the rest.

-We won’t be hosting Christmas this year, but when we do, we also set a budget for activities, groceries, and dinner’s out just to get an idea of what we have upcoming.
+We are hosting Christmas this year, so we also set a budget for activities, groceries, and dinner's out just to get an idea of what we have upcoming.

 Map Out Your Shipping/Delivery Plan

 As we all know, this holiday is going to be unlike any other.
 To make sure your gifts arrive on time, get a plan of attack as to how many gifts you'll need to ship.